50 years of Greenshaw

-In 1969, the building was in the first of three stages of its early development and consisted entirely of specialist rooms – five technical, five art, two music, two music practice, five laboratories, a science room, gym, hall, library and library class room, kitchen, two dining rooms, administration and staff rooms.
+In 1969, the building was in the first of three stages of its early development and consisted entirely of specialist rooms – five technical, five art, two music, two music practice, five laboratories, a science room, gym, hall, library (pictured above) and library class room, kitchen, two dining rooms, administration and staff rooms.
 At this stage, many of them were being used as classrooms.
 There were tennis courts, cricket nets, a long jump pit and a high jump.
 Phase II, a classroom block, was under construction and was completed in the autumn of 1969.
 This included rooms for languages, mathematics, geography and business studies.
 The final phase, III, added more teaching rooms, a language laboratory, kitchen, dining hall and PE.

 In 1993-1994, further development took place, partly funded by the school’s 25th anniversary celebrations.
 This included a music suite, a new library and study centre and a wing for the sixth form.

-An impressive all-weather pitch was constructed in 2014 and it offers superb facilities for the PE department for use in classes, at lunch time and after school – by students form Year 7 through to the sixth form.
+An impressive all-weather pitch was constructed in 2014 and it offers superb facilities for the PE department for use in classes, at lunch time and after school – by students from Year 7 through to the sixth form.

 The latest building project was completed in 2017.
 This includes the new extension building at the front of the school, with its impressive frontage and reception area.
 It houses 15 classrooms, along with offices and new facilities.
 Work was also undertaken in the existing buildings to widen corridors to improve access, to create a wider staircase to science, the main hall was enlarged and refurbished, new toilet facilities were built and new art rooms, science laboratories and an additional food technology room were added.